kolinsturt/kolinsturt.github.io/_posts/2014-03-01-condition.md

 ## Condition Variables

-A critical background task may need to wait until another process is completed in order to continue, such as waiting for user authentication or until a virus scan is complete.
-The simplest way to do this would be to run a loop until the condition is met and then continue.
-Once the condition is met, it proceeds to the next part of the code.
-The problem with this is that the thread is taking up CPU cycles performing a loop while the CPU could be giving that time to threads that have actual work to do.
-This concept is called busy waiting.
-If an attacker is able to start many login requests but never complete them, it could fill up the CPU time with busy loops, leading to a denile-of-service attack.
-Rate limiting connections and setting timeouts may be solutions, but to prevent the thread from busy waiting, C++ 11's thread library has a *condition_variable*. std::condition_variable will block a thread until a notification is received in such a way that CPU time is preserved.
-To do this, we use the wait member function.
-For example:
+A critical background task may need to wait until another process is completed in order to continue, such as waiting for authentication is complete.
+This is often implemented by a run-loop that has a callback when the system meets a condition.
+One the system meets the condition, it proceeds to the next part of the code.
+The problem with this is that a thread is taking up CPU cycles performing a loop, called busy waiting.
+The CPU could be giving that time to threads that have actual work to do.

+#### Denial Of Service

+If an attacker is able to start many authentication requests but never complete them, it could fill up the CPU time with busy loops, leading to a denial of service attack.
+Rate limiting the requests and setting timeouts are part of the solution, but to prevent the thread from busy waiting, C++ 11’s thread library has a condition_variable.

+std::condition_variable will block a thread until a notification is received in such a way that it preserves CPU time.
+You'll use the wait member function to accomplish this:

 	cv.wait(lk); //lk is the lock

+Undefined behavior can also lead to security vulnerabilities - when there are potential code paths in a security application that QA overlooked.
+An example is reaching a logged-in area when you're not logged-in.
+For condition variables, the most common cause of undefined behavior are spurious wakeups.

+#### Spurious Wakeups

-Undefined behavior can also lead to security vulnerabilities.
-This is true when there are potential code paths in a security application that are overlooked, such as getting to a state where the user should only be able to by logging in.
-For condition variables, the most common cause of undefined behaviour are spurious wakeups.
-With many thread APIs, POSIX and Windows included, a thread can be woken up periodically even through no thread signalled the condition variable.
-Because of this complication, it is necessary to check to make sure the variable you are testing against is actually correct.
-Let's look at an example.
-Say we are testing a bool called ready.
-Passing in a [Lambda function](http://en.cppreference.com/w/cpp/language/lambda), we can do this easily:
+With many thread APIs, POSIX and Windows included, the platform may wake the thread up periodically even through no thread signaled the condition variable.
+Because of this, it's necessary to make sure the variable you are testing against is actually correct.
+You are testing a bool called ready.
+Passing in a [Lambda function](http://en.cppreference.com/w/cpp/language/lambda), you can do this easily:

 	cv.wait(lk, []{return ready;});

-Which is equivalent to:
+Which is similar to:

 	while(!ready)
 	{
 	        cv.wait(lk);
 	}

-As attackers will exploit race conditions, to analyze a shared condition variable across multiple threads, we will need to acquire a lock.
-The wait function will actually take care of the task of unlocking the mutex and suspending the thread until a notification is received to wake it up, at which point the lock will be reacquired.
+Attackers will exploit race conditions.
+To analyze a shared condition variable across threads, you'll need to aquare a lock.
+The wait function will take care of unlocking the mutex and suspending the thread until until it receives a notification to wake up.
+The function will reacquire the lock when woken up.

 	#include <iostream>
 	#include <thread>